People

 -

-Shayna Meinzinger, Masters Researcher, University of Waterloo
+Shayna Meinzinger, Master's Student, University of Waterloo

-Shayna Meinzinger is a Graduate Researcher in the Department of Earth and Environmental Sciences at the University of Waterloo.
 Her research focuses on quantifying greenhouse gas emissions in restored wetlands across Southern Ontario.
-She aims to better understand the dynamics of these emissions and their implications for wetland restoration and climate change mitigation.
+She aims to better understand the dynamics of these emissions and their implications for wetland restoration and climate change mitigation. -